noir-lang/docs/docs/getting_started/02_breakdown.md

 - name - the name of the package
 - type - can be "bin" or "lib" to specify whether its a binary or library
 - authors
-- compiler_version - specifies the version of the compiler to use
+- compiler_version - specifies the version of the compiler to use.
+This is not currently enforced by the compiler, but will be in future versions.

 For example: